Metric Data Format

 A metric table typically includes:

-id— unique object identifieractive— whether the metric is included in the loss (1or0)scenario— scenario identifier used to match simulation conditionsendpoint— name of the simulation output column used for comparisonmetric.type— metric type (e.g.mean,mean_sd,category,quantile,survival)metric.size— experimental sample sizemetric.<prop>— additional metric-specific properties, see more details in Overview
+id— unique object identifieractive— whether the metric is included in the loss (1or0, default is1)weight— optional multiplier applied to this row's contribution to the total loss (default is1.0)scenario— scenario identifier used to match simulation conditionsendpoint— name of the simulation output column used for comparisonmetric.type— metric type (e.g.mean,mean_sd,category,quantile,survival)metric.size— experimental sample sizemetric.<prop>— additional metric-specific properties, see more details in Overview

 Example table